Do not share this medication with others. Sharing it is against the law.

 This drug may make you dizzy, drowsy, or affect your memory.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

 During pregnancy, this medication should be used only when clearly needed.
 It may harm an unborn baby.
-However, since untreated seizures are a serious condition that can harm both a pregnant woman and her unborn baby, do not stop using this medication unless directed by your doctor.
-Tell the doctor right away if you notice withdrawal symptoms (such as shaking, diarrhea, vomiting, trouble feeding) in your newborn.
-If you are planning pregnancy, become pregnant, or think you may be pregnant, discuss with your doctor right away the benefits and risks of using this medication during pregnancy.
+Newborn babies of mothers who use this medication late in pregnancy may have symptoms such as slow/shallow breathing, nonstop crying, shaking, or trouble feeding.
+However, since untreated seizures are a serious condition that can harm both a pregnant woman and her unborn baby, do not stop taking this medication unless directed by your doctor.
+If you are planning pregnancy, become pregnant, or think you may be pregnant, talk to your doctor right away about the risks and benefits of this medication.

 This drug passes into breast milk.
 Consult your doctor before breast-feeding.